Rithvik09/TempleReminder/README.md

 ## General Information

-- This program addresses the problem of people missing out doing specific religioius activities on auspicious days.
+- This program addresses the need of sending blessings from the temple to people on their birthdays.
 - Helps people get reminders as notifications prompting them to pay attention on specific auspicious days.
 - I undertook this project to help people get timely notifications.